KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 This exception is used to wrap an unhandled exception from a logger.

-    throw [Microsoft.Build.BuildEngine.InternalLoggerException]::New("This exception is used to wrap an unhandled exception from a logger.")
+    throw [Microsoft.Build.BuildEngine.InternalLoggerException]::New('This exception is used to wrap an unhandled exception from a logger.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.Build.BuildEngine.InternalLoggerException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/Microsoft.Build.BuildEngine.InternalLoggerException.aspx)